fylgja/site/src/components/utilpack/index.md

 ### Changing the default util classes

-You can start fresh by setting the default utils map to false or an empty map.
+You can start fresh by setting the `$utilpack-defaults` map to false or to a empty map.

 ```scss
 @use "@fylgja/utilpack" with (